calmcl1/PyCasper/docs/source/features.rst

 Ultimately, at the moment: *not much*.

-It's fair to say that this is still very much a work-in progress, and in the **alpha** stage of it's lifecycle.
+It's fair to say that this is still very much a work-in progress, and in the **alpha** stage of its lifecycle.

 However, UC aspires to grand things!
 Here's what we *intend* to do (at the current stage):